What is Chapter 13 Bankruptcy?

 What is the difference between Chapter 13 and a debt management program through a credit counseling agency?

-What kind of debt can I pay in a Chapter 13 bankruptcy case?
+What kind of debt can be included in a Chapter 13 bankruptcy case?

 Do I have to pay all my debts in full in a Chapter 13 bankruptcy case?